node-migrator-bot/barkeep/readme.md

 *Sends file size data to ducksboard for reporting purposes.
 Useful for tracking the size of your JavaScript web applications over time.*

 ### clean
-* A task that will delete the files and/or directories of your choice. *
+*Delete the files and/or directories of your choice.*

 ## Examples